 (1) The cold spot inspection of fuel tanks specified in 501.
-7 of the Rules is to be carried out during the fuel full loading test to capacity specified in 3 (1) for the membrane tank, internal insulation tank, and when necessary, independent tank.
+7 of the Rules is to be carried out during the fuel full loading test to capacity specified in 3 (1) for the membrane tank, and when necessary, independent tank.
+(2024)